rivotril97/scavenger-hunt/migration.md

 * **End of CGAS Migration: Sept 27th, 2022**

-All valiidators are encouraged to halt node operations on Chronic Network following Sept 27th, to allow community members the chance to migrate cgas tokens over.
+All validators are encouraged to halt node operations on Chronic Network following Sept 27th, to allow community members the chance to migrate cgas tokens over.

 ## Step 1: Turn on advanced IBC transfers in Keplr